 Reflection: Reflection of an object is defined as the exact copy of that object.
 It is the same object that completely overlaps the first one.
 A figure that has a line or lines of symmetry is thus also said to have reflection symmetry.

-Rotational Symmetry: When we define rotational symmetry, we can say that it is defined on a fixed point known as centre of rotation.
+Rotational Symmetry: When we define rotational symmetry, we can say that it is determined on a fixed point known as the centre of rotation.
 The angle through which it is rotated is known as the angle of rotation.
 Eg windmill.

 Symmetry: Symmetry refers to a part or parts of a figure that are repeated in some pattern.